 I think some of the reason is that we know there is a spiritual part of us, but we have not reconciled with the logistics of it.
 Churches tell us the only way we can access spirituality is through the dogma of each religion.
 Scientists tells us it’s not real because it’s not science, but does acknowledge now there are some kinds of psycho/placebo responses sometimes when outcomes are unexplainable.

 We all identify ourselves with some kind of relationship to spirituality from no spirituality at all, to all Spirit where this physical life is an illusion.
-Maybe there is another approach, another middle ground so to speak.
+Maybe there is another approach, perhaps another middle ground so to speak.

-I was getting ready to do a Tarot reading for myself one day and as I was reaching to the lower level of my end table where I kept my Tarot book and cards, I was stopped in my tracks.
+As I was getting ready to do a Tarot reading for myself one day, I was reaching to the lower level of my end table where I kept my Tarot book and cards, I was stopped in my tracks.
 I felt strongly a real presence of myself.
 It was that one everyone gets from time to time where you get confused as you get older, because despite what your body is doing, you don’t feel any different inside.
 My usual number is that I don’t feel a day over 19.
 Then we dismiss this as wishful thinking.
 What if it wasn’t?

 So I went ahead and started my reading.
 I chose a card in my deck that was one of the major Arcana, Key XXI.
 The Universe.
 The Tarot set I use is called Tarot of the Spirit by Pamela Eakins, PhD.
 This is one of the most resourceful and spiritual Tarot books I have come across and always stimulates advanced spiritual thought in me.